The old timers say to split a little every day

 A light maul (usually 5 pounds is minimum) won’t penetrate properly and you end up whack, whack, whacking at a round.
 A maul that’s too heavy (the legendary ‘Monster Maul Pro’ weighed 17 pounds) is hard to keep swinging and will eventually wrench your back.
 For the home wood chopper a splitting maul between 6 and 8 pounds works well with the type of wood we have around here.

 Sledge hammer and wedges: There’s a joker in every class.
 Sometimes a round has big knots or buttress wood with grains going every which way.
-You can wail on that all day but the wood refuses to give up.
+You can whale on that all day but the wood refuses to give up.
 Show it a sledge hammer and three or four heavy iron wedges.
 You want a few because you might drive one all the way down into a green round that doesn’t split.
 Sometimes you can bury two in the round this way but rarely three before it splits.
 Safety glasses are common sense when using a wedge.
 If a round is so unruly that wedges don’t work, set it aside until if freezes and try then or, go get the chainsaw and show it who’s boss.

 Hydraulic splitter: Here at Woodshed Manor we throwbacks avoid them.
 Keep on chopping.